 Where we collect your data from

 We may collect personal information about you directly; face to face, on the telephone, email, letter, through our website, Government and law enforcement agencies, agents working on your behalf or introductions through one or more of our Partners (a list of our Partners can be found here).
+At the time your data is collected or submitted, we will ask for or make available, the option to consent to the use of such information.

 How we use your information